How to Find an Equivalent Spare Part Safely

 • Communication modules

-Step 12: Check Safety Impact
+Step 12: Review Safety Impact

 Some spare parts are safety critical.